Sienci-Labs/Resources/longmill/assembly/ytsb-lm-assembling-add-ons.md

 <li>For just finding the top of your material (Z):
 <ol>
 <li>Flip your touch plate upside down and place it on top of the material that you want to find the top of.</li>
-<li aria-level="1">Position the cutting tool so that it's above the indented part of the touch plate.</li>
+<li>Position the cutting tool so that it's above the indented part of the touch plate.</li>
 </ol>
 </li>
-<li aria-level="1">For XY probing:
+<li>For XY probing:
 <ol>
-<li aria-level="1">Place the touch plate on the front left corner of your material.
+<li>Place the touch plate on the front left corner of your material.
 Make sure that both of the inner faces of the touch plate are contacting the edges of your material.</li>
-<li aria-level="1">Jog your machine to position the cutting tool at the outer corner of the plate, lowered down from its top surface.</li>
+<li>Jog your machine to position the cutting tool at the outer corner of the plate, lowered down from its top surface.</li>
 </ol>
 </li>
 <li>For X and Y probing:
 <ol>
-<li aria-level="1">Place the touch plate on the front left corner of your material.
+<li>Place the touch plate on the front left corner of your material.
 Make sure that both of the inner faces of the touch plate are contacting the edges of your material.</li>
-<li aria-level="1">Jog your machine to position the cutting tool away from the X or Y face.</li>
+<li>Jog your machine to position the cutting tool away from the X or Y face.</li>
 </ol>
 </li>
 </ul>